by Amy Buchanan | Feb 5, 2022 | Commerce Strategy, eCommerce Platforms

 Go Mobile Now

-Redstage specializes in responsive ecommerce site development.
+Redstage specializes in responsive eCommerce site development.
 Want to learn more about how we can help make your Magento site mobile-friendly?
-Shoot us a message today and let’s make your dreams a reality.
-View our responsive design work here.
+Shoot us a message today

+Pay-Per-Click advertising is an easy way to start getting traffic to a new website.
+The most widely used PPC services(in order of popularity) are Google Adwords, Yahoo Search Marketing, and MSN (Bing) AdCenter.
+The best part about Paid Search Advertising is that it is Non-Interruptive marketing.
+Most advertising (TV, Billboards, banner ads) interrupt the target and force them to look at an advertisement.
+The genius behind Paid Search is that you can put your ads in front of people who NEED your products or services by targeting a specific keyword, or phrase.
 Think of it this way… if someone searches for “improve my golf swing” the ads are all about books, videos and other training that sell the answer to that exact issue.
 There’s little guessing when you’re dealing with a search term submitted to a search engine like Google.
 The person “Googling” the keyword phrase, is looking for a solution to their problem or a cure for their pain and you can easily slip your marketing right in front of them when they are searching.
 It’s extremely effective and that’s why Google makes billions of dollars selling this advertising!

 Social Media, Networking and Bookmarking